abjj1999/Social-Network-API/README.md

     <a href="https://github.com/abjj1999"><img src="https://img.shields.io/github/followers/abjj1999?style=social" target="_blank" /></a>
 </p>

-## Description
-A REST API for a social media app.
-Built with Express, Mongoose, and MongoDB.

 ## User Story
+    `AS A social media startup
-As a social media startup, I want an API for my social network that uses a NoSQL database so that my website can handle large amounts of unstructured data.
+    I WANT an API for my social network that uses a NoSQL database SO THAT my website can handle large amounts of unstructured data`

 ## Packages
 - express
-- moment
 - mongoose

 ## Usage
-1. Install MongoDB ( follow the instructions on the [MongoDB Website](https://docs.mongodb.com/manual/installation/))
+1. Install MongoDB
 2. Clone the repo
 3. Install dependencies with `npm -i`
-4. Run `npm start` to run the server and make the API live
+4. Run `npm start` to run the server
 5. Use your browser or an app like [Insomnia](https://insomnia.rest/) to test the REST API.

 ## Models